Wolfy76700/Wolfy76700.github.io/rules_den.md

 ## Game-specific rules

+- In all of the following rulesets, the highest seeded player is referred to as Player 1 and his opponent as Player 2 by default.
+The players may however agree to switch sides.
+If the players disagree to switching sides, they may ask a TO to [flip a coin](https://justflipacoin.com/) to decide who is Player 1 and who is Player 2.

 ### ARMS

-In this ruleset, the highest seeded player is referred to as Player 1 and his opponent as Player 2

 - The tournament is played in a **First to 2** format
 - Winners Finals, Losers Semis, Losers Finals and Grand Finals are played in a **First to 3** format